We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

-The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the United States government that protects against the loss of insured deposits if an FDIC-insured bank or savings association fails.
+The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the United States government that insures deposits in banks and savings associations by monitoring and addressing risks to the deposit insurance fund.
 FDIC deposit insurance is backed by the full faith and credit of the United States government.
-Since the FDIC was established, no depositor has ever lost a single penny of FDIC-insured funds as a result of a bank or savings association failure.
+Since the FDIC was established, no depositor has lost a single penny of FDIC-insured funds as a result of a bank or savings association failure.

-FDIC insurance covers funds in deposit accounts, including checking and savings accounts, Money Market Savings deposit accounts and certificates of deposit (CDs).
+FDIC insurance covers funds in deposit accounts, including checking and savings accounts, money market savings accounts and certificates of deposit (CDs).
 There is no need for depositors to apply for FDIC insurance or to request it; coverage is automatic.
-FDIC insurance does not, however, cover other financial products and services that an FDIC insured savings association or its affiliates may offer, such as stocks, bonds, mutual fund shares, life insurance policies, annuities or municipal securities.
+FDIC insurance does not, however, cover other financial products and services that an FDIC insured savings association or its affiliates may offer, such as securities, bonds, mutual fund shares, life insurance policies, or annuities.

 To ensure funds are fully protected, depositors should understand their coverage limits.
 The FDIC provides separate coverage for deposits held in different account ownership categories.
-The coverage limits shown in the chart below refer to the total of all deposits that an accountholder has in the same ownership categories at each FDIC-insured bank.
+The coverage limits shown in the chart below refer to the total of all deposits that an accountholder has in the same ownership categories at each FDIC-insured bank or savings association.
 The chart shows only the most common ownership categories, and assumes all FDIC requirements are met.

 |Single accounts (owned by one person)||$250,000 per owner|